AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 {sample}CS\_Interactivity\_01{sample}

-In the following sample there is a chart with marker series, where we can hover and select the points, do the same as in the previous sample with the legend.
+The following sample shows a scatter chart with marker series, you can hover and select the points, and do everything you can do in the previous cartesian chart sample.

 {sample}CS\_Interactivity\_02{sample}